araobp/stm32-mcu/NUCLEO-F401RE/DCT/README.md

 Since CMSIS-DSP does not support DCT Type-II, I have developed it on my own.

+I have also developed 2D-version of DCT Type-II for 2D image pre-processing.

 Note: this implementation supports **norm="ortho"** only.
 Refer to [scipy.fftpack.dct](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.fftpack.dct.html).

 ## References